YazeedAlKhalaf/alyamamah/mobile/README.md

 Steps:

-1. Clone the repo:
+1. Clone the main repo if you haven't already:

 ```
 git clone git@github.com:YazeedAlKhalaf/alyamamah.git
 ```

-1. Navigate into the directory:
+2. Navigate into the `mobile` directory:

 ```
-cd alyamamah
+cd alyamamah/mobile
 ```

 3. Set up Firebase:

    - Start a Firebase project for analytics.
    - Use the `flutterfire` cli for easy setup.
 If you're not using my Firebase project, you'll miss some features (you won't have the required secrets for certain Firebase APIs).
    - You'll need to add the following: